thingucas/kata/docs/RomanNumerals.md

 ## Rules

-Implement the `RomanNumeralsConverter` Interface.
-The `ConvertToRoman` method takes a positive Arabic integer and returns the Roman Numeral as a string.
+Implement `romannumerals.ArabicToRoman` method takes a positive Arabic integer and returns the Roman Numeral as a string.

 Example: